PlainConcepts/NetCore-Docker-Workshop/src/Docu/7. HealthChecks/Add HealhChecks.md

     services.AddMvc();
 }
 ```
-As you ca see we use an extension method, 'AddUrlCheck' to test the health check end point of the slave service.
+As you ca see we use an extension method, 'AddUrlCheck' to test the health check end point of the slave service, that we have set to `/hc` in the step 1.

 3. Run the projects, open the browser and go to `http://localhost:5000/hc`.
 You should see the response of the Health Check monitoring service, in this case 'Healthy':